 2022 insights and analysis from the world’s largest student survey.

 This 35-minute webinar recorded in July 2022 looks at the latest ISB data used by leading Higher Education Institutions to benchmark the student experience and ensure their strategies improve the reputation of their institution.

 Denmark, Estonia, Finland, Germany, Latvia, The Netherlands, Spain, and Sweden, providing a range of services focusing on the international and the domestic student experience. i-graduate is also active in Belgium, France, Italy, and Luxembourg.

 To see the GATE-Germany 2018/19 report 'At-a'glance' findings, click on the below:

 Click here for the full report: The International study Experience in Germany

 “The ISB is a very useful instrument for a university in many ways.
-Firstly, it helps you with the internal conversation in your own institution.
-You can have a conversation with other units, both academic and administrative, backed up by data.
-The ISB gives you evidence of what works and what does not work within your institution.
-Secondly, it provides you with a way of interacting with your customers – the international students.
-Thirdly, at the academic level you are able to raise awareness among professors about what works well in learning and where improvements can be made.
-And last, but certainly not least, it is good to know where you stand as an institution in a competitive
+It helps you with the internal conversation in your own institution.
+It gives you evidence of what works and what does not work within your institution.
+It provides you with a way of interacting with your customers – the international students.
+Thirdly, at the academic level you are able to raise awareness among professors about what works well in learning and where improvements can be made."

 "As an international benchmark study, the ISB offers the DAAD and the German universities the possibility to compare their own status quo with a European and global comparison.
 Findings from the ISB offer universities new food for thought, in order to match the international students with the appropriate host universities and thus ensure their academic success.”